GoogleCloudPlatform/jupyter-extensions/README.md

 1. `cd` into the folder of the extension you plan to develop and run `npm run install-extension`.
 This installs the extension in the JupyterLab environment in development mode.
+Afterwards, `cd` back to the root of the repository.

-1. Run `npm watch` to start the TypeScript compiler in watch mode.
+1. Run `npm run watch` to start the TypeScript compiler in watch mode.
+This will watch for changes in any of the TypeScript sources.

+   - Alternatively, you can run the `npm run watch` command only in the packages you are working in.

 1. In a seperate terminal, run `pipenv shell` and then `npm run devserver`.
    This will start JupyterLab in watch mode to pick up any changes to either the